 In Welwyn Garden City the amount of runoff coming on to the highway when it rains is more than would have been the case in the past.
 This is due to an increase in the number of impermeable surfaces (such as driveways) in the urban area.
 As a result, a greater proportion of rainfall will now result in surface runoff.
 Any surface water not captured by the drainage network or in excess of its design capacity will runoff overland towards the lowest local point.

-There were no reports to TWUL during or after the flood event of flooding caused by the surcharging of the surface or foul water sewer networks.
-However, residents in Desborough Close did report to this investigation that some shower drains did surcharge within individual properties.
+TWUL received reports during and after the flood event caused by the surcharging of the surface or foul water sewer networks.
+Residents in Desborough Close reported to this investigation that some shower drains did surcharge within individual properties.
 As the properties in this location are only single storey the bathrooms are at ground floor level and the internal drains would have been lower than the level of the surrounding flood water.